leixiaozhou/CDEFmethod/README.md

+# Low-light Image Enhancement Using the Cell Vibration Model
 # CDEF
 Here is a resource library of low-light image enhancement papers based on cell vibration theory.
 It runs very fast.
 The encryption code and demo that can be used will be published after the paper is accepted.